Eating Smart While Away From Home

 There’s no food off limits — all foods fit.
 Enjoy that delicious Kansas City BBQ, just don’t eat it every day.
 Make it a balanced meal with cole slaw or a side salad.

-Eating out doesn’t mean abandoning your eating plan, but it doesn’t mean you can’t savor your meal, either.
+Eating out doesn't mean abandoning your eating plan.
+It is possible to savor your meal without guilt.
 Moderation and knowing your body are the keys to successfully eating away from home.

 When it comes to meat, I recommend baked, grilled or roasted versus fried or breaded.
 Then have fruits or vegetables in place of carb-heavy sides like French fries, onion rings or tater tots.